 Progressive Field Guide, Part 4: What To Eat At A Guardians Game

-Progressive Field has so many fantastic food options that I’m dedicating a separate post just to the Progressive Field menu.
+Progressive Field has so many fantastic food options that I’ve dedicating a separate post just to the best of the Progressive Field menu.
 But if you don’t want to go through all of that, I’ll list some of my favorite choices here…including an important bit about Ballpark Mustard.

 So first, sit down restaurants.